 Scratch that and let’s be real, legit or whatever the kids are saying today.
 I love to receive money (notice I didn’t say earn) and who wouldn’t?
 Money is awesome.
-It won’t BUY happiness but it’ll buy you a boat.
+It won’t BUY happiness but it’ll buy you a boat and people with boats are happy, right?
 I’m pretty sure Chris Janson (country singer) wrote a song about that.

 How I view Investing